Hamilton Leithauser: Solo and with Rostam

 Following the hiatus of The Walkmen in late 2013, Leithauser began a solo career.
 His debut full-length, Black Hours, was released June 3, 2014.

 In 2016, he formed Hamilton Leithauser + Rostam with Rostam Batmanglij, formerly of Vampire Weekend.
 They released the single "A 1000 Times" in July 2016, which they performed on The Late Show with Stephen Colbert on September 12, 2016.
 Their song "In a Blackout" was featured in the commercial for the Apple iPhone 7 and series Lucifer, in the episode "God Johnson" (2nd Season, 16th Episode).
 Their debut album, I Had a Dream That You Were Mine, was released on September 23, 2016.

-His solo album The Loves of Your Life was released on April 10, 2020.
+His second solo album The Loves of Your Life was released on April 10, 2020.
 On September 4, 2020, he released the live album Live! at Café Carlyle, collecting 10 recordings made during his residency at the New York City Cafe Carlyle.
 It includes covers of Lana Del Rey's "The Greatest", Big Thief's "Not", and Randy Newman's "Miami".

+On January 8, 2025, he released "Knockin' Heart", the first single from his third solo album This Side of the Island.
+Produced by Leithauser, his wife Anna Stumpf, and Aaron Dessner, the album was released on March 7, 2025, by Glassnote Records.

 Personal life

 Leithauser is married and has two children.

-Over the years, Leithauser has performed and recorded with a number of his extended family: Stumpf, who occasionally performs live with her husband and has contributed to records by Leithauser and The Walkmen; brothers-in-law Nick Stumpf, a producer and keyboardist, and Hugh McIntosh, a drummer and former bandmate in The Recoys; his father Mark who plays harmonica; as well as his children and nieces.
+Over the years, Leithauser has performed and recorded with many members from his extended family: his wife, Anna Stumpf, who occasionally performs live with him and has contributed to records by Leithauser and The Walkmen; brothers-in-law Nick Stumpf, a producer and keyboardist, and Hugh McIntosh, a drummer and former bandmate in The Recoys; his father Mark who plays harmonica; as well as his children and nieces.
 Of note, The Walkmen bandmate Walter Martin is his elder cousin.